An employee just told you: “I heard you’re selling the business.”

 The most common sources:

-An NDA gives you legal recourse after the fact.
-But it doesn’t prevent the leak.
+An NDA may give you legal recourse after the fact.
+But it does not prevent every leak.

 That’s why managing confidentiality is an active process — not just a signed document.